18F/18f-education-discovery/methodology.md

 The federal employees we interviewed fell into five different roles, some fitting into more than one role:

 - **Educators.** Seven individuals are focused on delivering education and training, either within their agency or government-wide.

-Innovators.
-15 people are working to institute new practices, either within their agency or government-wide.
+- **Innovators.** 15 people working to institute new practices, either within their agency or government-wide.
 Some have sought out training for themselves or their team.

 - **Executives.** Three participants are pushing for new practices and processes inside their agency from an executive position.
 Some have sought out education and training opportunities for themselves or their teams.